gitshishirkarki/spring-document-management-system/readme.md

 [Import Postman Collection](https://api.postman.com/collections/25891149-27b7516d-b2ca-4bc0-8616-9a3c981e1336?access_key=PMAT-01H3P1D98YEB8JY6922JP17HBR)

 The collection includes all the endpoints and example requests for the Document Management System backend.

-## Front End
-To view the folder and document hierarchy UI and download the documents, open the index.html file in your web browser.

 ## Contributing